 Wedding is often unpredictable, we approach your wedding day with a photojournalistic style yet still be creative with the given elements we are working with.
-We normally do not adhere to a photo list, but we will work with you on specific pose and idea.
+We normally do not adhere to a photo list, but we will work with you on specific poses and ideas.

 Can you visit my venue ahead?

-Yes we can.
-A venue walk through will help you and your photographer plan ahead for photo spots, especially when coming up with a rain day plan.
+Yes, we can.
+A venue walk-through will help you and your photographer plan ahead for photo spots, especially when coming up with a rain day plan.
 If it’s a large venue with multiple portrait locations, it’s best to check how much time is needed to travel in between.
-Please note that most venue walk through will incur a travel fee for the photographer or videographer to visit the site.
+Please note that most venues walkthrough will incur a travel fee for the photographer or videographer to visit the site.

 Do you have insurance?

-We carry business liability insurance and will be ready to provide to your venue upon request.
+We carry business liability insurance and will be ready to provide it to your venue upon request.

 Do you edit the photos?

-Most of the photos start out in RAW format and photos delivered to client will be in JPEG.
-Post processing of wedding photography include color correction, brightness, sharpness, noise reduction, basic skin treatment, and contrast enhancement.
-In-depth editing for album and for purchase will include close up body and skin-retouching.
-Converting all photos to black and white are complimentary.
-Sometimes we can also apply film effect in a pastel and soft color tone, much like the vintage fuji film effect.
-Removal of objects including background and special effect are request only for additional price and we will try our best to fulfill the special request.
+Most of the photos start out in RAW format and photos delivered to the client will be in JPEG.
+Post-processing of wedding photography includes color correction, brightness, sharpness, noise reduction, basic skin treatment, and contrast enhancement.
+In-depth editing for the album and for purchase will include close-up body and skin-retouching.
+Converting all photos to black and white is complimentary.
+Sometimes we can also apply film effects in a pastel and soft color tone, much like the vintage fuji film effect.
+Removal of objects including background and special effects are requested only for an additional price and we will try our best to fulfill the special request.

 How long is photo and video delivery?

-During wedding season, the delivery range should be longer because the amount of weddings we have to photograph and film.
-For example, off-season wedding in winter may take about 4 to 6 weeks to edit.
+During wedding season, the delivery range should be longer because of the number of weddings we have to photograph and film.
+For example, an off-season wedding in winter may take about 4 to 6 weeks to edit.
 In a busy September month, we will take 6 to 8 weeks per wedding.
-Wedding season usually begin from April to December and off season from January to March for New Jersey, Philadelphia, Houston and New York City.
-For our Hawaii wedding and engagement clients, wedding season is all year long.
-Highlight film is faster turnaround time than the full documentary.
+Wedding season usually begins from April to December and off-season from January to March for New Jersey, Philadelphia, Houston, and New York City.
+For our Hawaii wedding and engagement clients, the wedding season is all year long.
+The highlight film is a faster turnaround time than the full documentary.
 Please email us for our turnaround time for wedding videography.

 Do you offer albums and prints?

-We offer flushmount wedding album, engagement album and wedding guestbook.
-Most of our albums are large square size of 12×12.
-20 to 30 pages are standard amount of pages included.
+We offer flush-mount wedding albums, engagement albums,s and wedding guestbooks.
+Most of our albums are the large square size of 12×12.
+20 to 30 pages are the standard amount of pages included.
 We also offer choices of cover options including leather and cover images.
-Name engraving on cover is also available.
+Name engraving on the cover is also available.
 We create all the layouts, thus your album’s layout will be unique to you and your wedding.
 Album samples are shown during our in-person meeting.
 We also offer matte or metallic prints in different sizes.

 Wedding Planning Tips

 For a smooth timeline, schedule your NJ wedding photographers or videographers to arrive when makeup and hair are about 80% done for the bride.
-We will photograph the wedding details such as the dress, shoes, engagement ring plus wedding bands, and sometimes the jewelries and bridesmaid dresses.
-Before the arrival of your photo and video team, prepare the dress and hang it on a nice hanger, put the shoes / rings in box nearby the dress.
+We will photograph the wedding details such as the dress, shoes, engagement ring plus wedding bands, and sometimes the jewelry and bridesmaid dresses.
+Before the arrival of your photo and video team, prepare the dress and hang it on a nice hanger, put the shoes/rings in a box nearby the dress.
 We can also capture the groom's getting ready if you booked a two photographers team.
 Groom’s getting ready is usually quicker, so not much is needed to be prepared in advance.

-If there wasn’t a rehearsal, besides the general ceremony instruction, communicate with the officiant, rabbi, or priest ahead about what to expect in term of placement of objects and how long is the wedding ceremony.
-For example, during the stepping on glass part on a Jewish wedding ceremony, the rabbi placed the glass away from the front view.
-When the groom is stepping on the glass, his back is facing the audience and the decorations in the front is blocking the view of the glass and his feet.
+If there wasn’t a rehearsal, besides the general ceremony instruction, communicate with the officiant, rabbi, or priest ahead about what to expect in terms of placement of objects and how long is the wedding ceremony.
+For example, during the stepping on glass part at a Jewish wedding ceremony, the rabbi placed the glass away from the front view.
+When the groom is stepping on the glass, his back is facing the audience and the decorations in the front are blocking the view of the glass and his feet.
 We were able to capture the important moment because the assistant photographer was on the side angle, but the guests weren’t able to witness the moment.
 Little thoughtful details for the guest are also good ideas.
-For example, it’s usually hot during outdoor ceremony in the summer, especially for long Hindu and Indian ceremony outdoor.
-Be sure to have the venue prepare ice water for the guest during the 1 to 3 hour cultural ritual outside.
+For example, it’s usually hot during an outdoor ceremony in the summer, especially for long Hindu and Indian ceremonies outdoor.
+Be sure to have the venue prepare ice water for the guest during the 1 to 3-hour cultural ritual outside.

 Bride & Groom + Bridal Party Portraits

 If you plan on having bridal party pictures after the wedding ceremony, be sure to let them know ahead, particularly if you have a large size party.
-Normally the cocktail hour follow right after the ceremony.
-Most guests ( including your bridal party members ) will want to get a drink, grab some delicious food and just to hang out.
+Normally the cocktail hour follows right after the ceremony.
+Most guests ( including your bridal party members ) will want to get a drink, grab some delicious food, and just hang out.
 Once you “lost” someone from your bridal party, it will take a while to get him or her back again.
-On our side, we want you to able to enjoy cocktail hour as well.
+On our side, we want you to be able to enjoy cocktail hour as well.
 The sooner photographers finish all the wedding portraits of everyone, the sooner you can go to cocktail and greet everyone.
-We also have to get table details at the ballroom and setup lightings for the reception.
-If there is enough time, ask your photographers to have few photos of just you two inside the ballroom with all the beautiful details already setup.
+We also have to get table details at the ballroom and set up lighting for the reception.
+If there is enough time, ask your photographers to have a few photos of just you two inside the ballroom with all the beautiful details already setup.